Vegetarian Optimization of NAD⁺ and Glutathione (NAC Pathways)

 These combined inputs improve NAD⁺ precursor availability and enzymatic conversion efficiency compared to strict plant-only systems (Bogan & Brenner, 2008).

-2. Glutathione Synthesis: Improved Cysteine Availability
+2. Glutathione Synthesis and Cysteine Availability

 Glutathione synthesis requires: